Tell us how you met.

 L: I didn’t have an exact location in mind, but I knew it had to be near a beach.
 Sandra grew up on the water, and it’s always been a special place for us both to go and destress.

 I did my research, and after a couple of reconnaissance missions, I knew Minnamurra would be the perfect backdrop for getting down on one knee.

 I fell in love with GCC visuals and all the work they were doing.
 Together with GCC, I found a company called ‘Picnic by the Sea‘ who specializes in proposal picnics.
 So I brought them together and couldn’t be more grateful for how they worked together and went above and beyond to make our proposal special.

 Tell us about that beautiful ring!

-L: I was fortunate enough to inherit a beautiful diamond from my grandmother, family means everything to us, and after spending hours with the amazing ‘Jasmine Fraser Jeweller’, I managed to use the diamond and create Sandra’s dream engagement ring.
+L: I was fortunate enough to inherit a beautiful diamond from my grandmother, family means everything to us, and after spending hours with the fantastic ‘Jasmine Fraser Jeweller,’ I managed to use the diamond and create Sandra’s dream engagement ring.
 One day soon, Sandra will return to the favor with a ring of my own to wear.

 J & L: For us, the most special part has been how everyone has reacted and embraced the news with such love and happiness.
-Sandra once mentioned that the reaction is the most special part of any engagement, so I made sure we had every angle covered.
-We took a big leap of faith posting it for the world to see, and the response we had from our family and friends, young and old, really blew us away.
+Sandra once mentioned that the reaction is the most memorable part of any engagement, so I ensured every angle was covered.
+We took a giant leap of faith posting it for the world to see, and the response we had from our family and friends, young and old, really blew us away.
 We are so thankful for that.

 How is wedding planning going?
 What do you hope for your wedding to be?